Vanilla Panna Cotta Recipe

 - Traditional panna cotta is made with heavy cream.
 We like to replace half of the cream with kefir, yogurt or buttermilk for a light, lower calorie dessert.

-- Flavor panna cotta with our favorite vanilla paste (see Amazon capsule), dark rum or a liqueur such as Grand Marnier.
+- Flavor panna cotta with our favorite vanilla paste, dark rum or a liqueur such as Grand Marnier.

 - If you don't have vanilla paste, substitute a vanilla bean or vanilla extract.